AlicenJoyHenning/DamageDetective/README.md

 [**Jump to the DamageDetective website**](https://alicenjoyhenning.github.io/DamageDetective/)

-Damaged cells are an artifact of single-cell RNA sequencing (scRNA-seq) data formed when cells succumb to stress before, or in the process of, being sequenced.
-As a result, the captured gene expression no longer reflects biologically viable cells.
-Continuing analysis with damaged cells compromises its reliability, as functionally relevant variability becomes indistinguishable from that caused by damage.
-Filtering damaged cells is therefore an essential component of scRNA-seq quality control (QC).
+Damaged cells are an artifact of single-cell RNA sequencing (scRNA-seq) formed when cells succumb to stress before being sequenced.
+As a result, the gene expression data captured does not reflect biologically viable cells and introduces technical variability that is indistinguishable from functionally relevant variability.
+Filtering these cells is a standard task in scRNA-seq quality control (QC), though lacks standardisation in practice.

-Current approaches filter damage according to deviations in cell-level QC metrics.
-This outlier-based detection assumes viable cells follow a unimodal distribution where deviation is synonymous with damage.
-However, this assumption fails in heterogeneous scRNA-seq data where QC metrics like mitochondrial proportion and library size vary by cell type, risking filtering bias based on cell type abundance.
-Recent methods address this by assessing deviations within distinct distributions independently.
-This, however, assumes all distinct distributions are associated with viable cell populations and risks leaving abundant damage undetected.
+The majority of approaches filter damaged cells according to deviations in cell-level QC metrics.
+This outlier-based detection implicitly assumes viable cells follow unimodal distributions across QC metrics, where deviation is synonymous with damage.
+This assumption falters in the context of heterogeneous data and risks introducing filtering bias related to cell type abundance.
+Recent methods address this by defining damage within distinct distributions, representing cell populations, independently.
+This, however, assumes all distinct distributions are associated with viable cell populations and risks leaving abundant damage undetected and ultimately misclassified.

-`DamageDetective` takes a different approach, rather than detecting damage by measuring the extent to which cells deviate from one another, it measures the extent to which cells deviate from artificially damaged profiles of themselves, simulated through the probabilistic escape of cytoplasmic RNA.
+`DamageDetective` takes a different approach, rather than detecting damage by measuring the extent to which cells deviate from one another, it measures the extent to which cells deviate from artificially damaged profiles of themselves, created through simulating cytoplasmic RNA escape–a characteristic of damage resulting from the loss of plasma membrane integrity.
 This is inspired by the approach of `DoubletFinder`—a high-performing tool of another prominent scRNA-seq artifact.
-Like `DoubletFinder`, principal component analysis is used to compute the proximity of true cells to artificial cells in the form of a proportion of nearest neighbours of artificial origin (pANN).
-This ranges between 0 and 1 and reflects the likelihood that a cell is damaged, providing an intuitive scale for filtering damage that is standardised across cell types, sample origin, and experimental design.

-`DamageDetective` accepts count matrices, `Seurat` or `SingleCellExperiment` objects, and alignment files ([package tutorials](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html)) as input.
-Though implemented in R, `DamageDetective` provides output that is platform-agnostic and can be integrated into any existing single-cell analysis workflow.
+Like `DoubletFinder`, `DamageDetective` uses principal component analysis to compute the proximity of true cells to artificial cells.
+This is calculated as a proportion (pANN) of a cell's nearest neighbours that are of artificial origin, reflecting the likelihood that the cell has experienced the same cytoplasmic RNA loss as its artificial neighbours, i.e., is damaged.
+This score, ranging from 0 to 1, provides an intuitive scale for filtering that is standardised across cell types, sample origin, and experimental design.

 <br>